 There are lots of beaches on the island.
 Some of them have parking that does fill up, so you may consider taking public transportation if you are going to the beach during the busy season.

 Located on the tip of Cape Cod, Provincetown is an eclectic, lively town with lots to offer.
-This popular vacation destination is one of the most beautiful coastal towns on Cape Cod.
+This popular destination is one of the most beautiful coastal towns on Cape Cod.

 In addition to beaches, you’ll also find shops, restaurants, and museums, including the Pilgrim Monument and Provincetown Museum.
 Some of the best beaches in Massachusetts can be found in Provincetown.